Office: University Downtown Center, Room 415

 - Multiculturalism: Race, Ethnicity and Whiteness

-- Yull, D. (in. press).
-Experiential Learning among STEM students in the community college: From application to knowledge.
+- Yull, D. (2013).
+Moving beyond the barrier of mathematics and engaging culturally relevant pedagogy in the classroom for racial and ethnic minority STEM students in community colleges.
 In R.T.
 Palmer & J. L. Wood (Eds.), Community Colleges and STEM examining underrepresented racial and ethnic minorities.
 New York: Routledge.

 - Yull, D. (2008).
 Ethnomathemtics and journaling in a multicultural summer enrichment mathematics class.
 Research & Teaching in Developmental Education, 25(1), 54-63.